tessercat/daoistic-web/blog/entries/setting-the-bar.md

 in a healthy society,
 promises are easy to keep,
 jobs are easy to do,
-traditions are easy to follow, debts are easy to repay.
+tradition is easy to follow,
+debt is easy to repay.

+He meant that
-So being a student isn’t like being a politician, politicians aren’t teachers.
+being a student isn’t like being a politician, politicians aren’t teachers.
-Teachers, farmers, carpenters, traders, we all have different callings, separate concerns.
+Teachers, farmers, builders, merchants, we all have different callings, separate concerns.
-Since farmers talk to farmers about granaries, and teachers talk to teachers about discipline, and carpenters talk to carpenters about building, and traders talk to traders about prices, teachers don’t lose control, carpenters don’t botch jobs, farmers don’t waste the harvest, traders don’t lose money, and we're all happy with our lot in life.
+Since farmers talk to each other about crops, and teachers talk to each other about discipline, and builders talk to each other about their craft, and merchants talk to each other about prices, teachers don’t lose control, builders don’t botch jobs, farmers don’t waste effort, merchants don’t lose money, and we're all happy with our lot in life.
 Though we look different
-and keep to ourselves,
+and have different skills,
-we all do easy jobs and don’t get in each other’s way, make mistakes and get corrected, get it right and get credit.
+we all do easy jobs
+and don’t get in each other’s way, make mistakes and get corrected, get it right and get credit.